Free Things to Do in South Sudan

 Get outside and explore without spending a dime.

-White Nile Sandbar Exploration Free
+Sunset at the White Nile Free

 Budget-Friendly Extras